AllenCell/EMT_data_analysis/README.md

 # How to run:

 ## 1 - Feature extraction

+Run: `python Feature_extraction.py`

 This will generate one CSV for each movie with the extracted features.
 CSVs are stored in the folder `EMT_data_analysis/results/feature_extraction`

 ## 2 - Metric computation

+Run: `python Metric_computation.py`

-This will generate a single CSV (`Image_analysis_extracted_features.csv``) containing information about all the movies to be used for analysis.
-The manifest is storeed it in the folder 'EMT_data_analysis/results/metric_computation'
+This will generate a single CSV containing information about all the movies to be used for analysis.
+The manifest is saved as `EMT_data_analysis/results/metric_computation/Image_analysis_extracted_features.csv`.

 ## 3 - Nuclei localization

+TBD

 This will generate CSV for individual nuclei classified as inside the basement memebrane or not over the course of the timelapse for EOMES and H2B movies.
-This csv (Migration_timing_trough_mesh_extracted_feature.csv) is used for generation of plots.
+The manifest is saved as `EMT_data_analysis/results/nuclei_localization/Migration_timing_trough_mesh_extracted_feature.csv`.

 ## 4 - Analysis Plots
-This will generate the plots in the manuscript and store them in Figures_manuscript folder.
+This will generate the plots in the manuscript and store them in `results/figures` folder.
+The manifests used as inputs in this workflow are automatically uploaded from AWS by default.
+The user can opt to also use local version of these manifests if they produced locally by running the scripts `Feature_extraction.py`, `Metric_computation.py` and `Nuclei_localization.py`.
+To use local version of the manifests, please set `load_from_aws=False` everywhere in the script `Analysis_plots.py`.
-This workflow takes two input manifests:
-    1. Output from Metric computation - Image_analysis_extracted_features.csv
-    2. Output from Nuclei localization - Migration_timing_through_mesh_extracted_features.csv
-There are two ways to run this workflow:
-1. Run the entire workflow from steps 1 to 3 to get the required manifests.
-2. Access the pre-generated csvs located in publically available s3 storage Links are here: 1.
-                    2.